Our team

 Crisis and Issues Management

-• Works with clients across industries to manage a variety of special situations, including: cybersecurity issues, data privacy issue, high profile litigation, product recalls, safety matters, service outages / operational shutdowns, workplace misconduct, employee reductions and layoffs, and social media-related incidents, among others.
+• Works with clients across industries to manage a variety of special situations, including: high profile litigation, product recalls, safety matters, service outages / operational shutdowns, workplace misconduct, employee reductions and layoffs, and social media-related incidents, among others.

-• Advises clients across industries on crisis readiness planning, including vulnerabilities assessments, preparation and response planning, and tabletop and simulation exercises.
+• Advises clients across industries on crisis readiness planning, including vulnerability assessments, preparation and response planning, and tabletop and simulation exercises.

 Insights